cak/VaporSecurity/articles/001-VaporSecurity-XSS.md

 * **DOM Based XSS** is exploited client side in the DOM (Document Object Model) and is never sent to the server.

 ## XSS Examples
-*Note: Using [Leaf](https://github.com/vapor/leaf) protects you from XSS attacks, so in these examples we will be using the custom `#shrug` Leaf tags from [Moat](https://github.com/vapor-community/moat) that has no filtering or encoding.
+*Note: Using the default [Leaf](https://github.com/vapor/leaf) tag protects you from XSS attacks, so in these examples we will be using the `#get` tag that has no filtering or encoding.
 Also, alerts are used as a common and visible proof of concept for XSS/JavaScript.*

 ### HTML Tags
 If HTML tags are not filtered or encoded, attackers can use valid tags, which will be interpreted by the browser as HTML/JavaScript.